StephanWenninger/GARCH-J-model/README.md

 I conducted this project as part of my studies in Economics at the University of Vienna.
 It implements and analyzes a GARCH-J model using both simulated and real data (log returns of the OMX index).

 # Model Overview
 The GARCH-J model extends the standard GARCH model by including jumps in returns.
-This is done by incorporating a jump component that can occur with a certain probability, affecting the overall return and volatility.
+This is done by incorporating a jump component that can occur with a certain probability, affecting the overall return and volatility:

+![Model](images/model.png)

 A Monte Carlo approach is used to assess the empirical distribution of estimated parameters, providing insights into the robustness and reliability of the estimation methods.

-![Model](images/model.png)

 # Steps